As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Pebbles are formed as a result of pre-existing rocks naturally tumbling by water or glaciers.
 Clasts of igneous, metamorphic, or sedimentary rocks have been worn smooth by natural processes to the size of 4–64 mm in diameter.
 Water gradually grinds sharp rock corners to produce a smooth stone.

 Pebbles form from the interaction of rocks at Earth’s surface with water and the atmosphere and, in some cases, glaciers.

 Erosional processes lead to the formation of sediments like pebbles.
 After lithification or compaction, pebbles can be considered sedimentary rock called conglomerate.

-In most cases, pebbles you see are ground by water and other stones.
+In most cases, the pebbles you see are ground by water and other stones.
 Sometimes the grinder is a huge glacier.

 Glaciers scoured off layers of rock and moved boulders great distances, but when the ice melted, they were dumped far from their place of origin.

 Cementation of pebbles occurs when pebbles are compacted, and water solutions precipitate minerals in the pore spaces between pebbles.
 Here are some common natural types of cement: